TaoM1992/msds-computation-for-analytic/resources/code_review_rubric.md

     + All functions have a docstring
     + Each line has a comment
     + All documentation are meaningful and complete thoughts
-    + All documentation are formatted correctly
+    + All documentation is formatted consistent with style guidelines
     - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_